milostomic/implementation-guides/netverify/netverify-web-v4.md

 # ID Verification Web Implementation Guide

-This is a reference manual and configuration guide for the new Netverify Web client.
-It describes how to initiate a transaction, how to customize your settings and branding, and how to display Netverify to your users.
+This is a reference manual and configuration guide for the new ID Verification Web client.
+It describes how to initiate a transaction, how to customize your settings and branding, and how to display ID Verification to your users.
 <br>
 ### Revision history